 - Discuss the MyPlate message that suggests that we eat less processed foods and eat more meals prepared from scratch (or at least semi-homemade).
 Some reasons for this include physical, economical and environmental issues.

-- For the physical, read a portion from the article “Obesity in America” (see lesson plan for specific portion) as a class and then individually have a students write a one paragraph summary of the article on a post-it-note.
+- For the physical, read a portion from the article “Obesity in America” (specific portion) as a class and then individually have a students write a one paragraph summary of the article on a post-it-note.
 Put students into groups of four and post everyone’s summary to a corner on a larger piece of construction paper.
 Together they must write/create the best summary in the center of it.

 - For the economical and environmental issues, view “The True Cost of Foods” video which explores these issues in relation to eating processed versus whole or natural foods.